-Lemons can also provide other important health benefits like:
+Lemons can also provide important health benefits like:

 The pectin fiber found in lemons expands once it is ingested, making you feel full sooner and longer.
-Lemon water is often advertised as an effective tool in weight loss and weight management.
-Researchers used mice for this study, and the effects on humans weren’t tested.
+Lemon water is often touted as an effective tool in weight loss and weight management.
+While there’s nothing wrong with drinking water, there’s nothing magical about adding lemon to water for weight control.
 It’s also important to note that drinking water may keep you full and help you avoid snacking as effectively as lemon.

-While lemon doesn’t contain extremely high iron levels, it can help your body absorb more iron from plant-based foods in your diet.
-Maintaining proper iron levels helps prevent anemia, which is a lower than average number of red blood cells, often as a result of iron-deficiency.
+Lemon can help your body absorb more iron from plant-based foods in your diet.
+Maintaining proper iron levels helps prevent anemia, which is a lower-than-average number of red blood cells, often as a result of iron deficiency.

 Kidney Stone Prevention